process-analytics/bpmn-visualization-R/README.md

 <br>

 <!-- duplicated with README.md -->
-`bpmnVisualization` is an R package for visualizing process execution data on BPMN diagrams, using overlays, style customization and interactions.
+`bpmnVisualizationR` is an R package for visualizing process execution data on BPMN diagrams, using overlays, style customization and interactions.

 It is made possible by [htmlwidgets](http://www.htmlwidgets.org/), which provides an easy-to-use framework for bringing together R and the [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js) TypeScript library.
 <!-- END OF duplicated with README.md -->